-PSYC 714 Psycho educational Assessment I (3 credits) PSYC 715 Psycho educational Assessment II (3 credits) PSYC 716 Psycho educational Assessment III (3 credits) (currently listed as Selected Topics in Psycho educational Assessment)

-PSYC 701 Behavior Assessment and Intervention (3 credits) PSYC 832A Introduction to School Psychology (3 credits)

-(currently listed as Practicum in School Psychology)

-PSYC 832B Practicum in School Psychology (6 credits)
+PSYC 714 Psycho educational Assessment I (3 credits) PSYC 715 Psycho educational Assessment II (3 credits) PSYC 716 Assessment of Emotional and Behavioral Functioning (3 credits) PSYC 701 Behavior Assessment and Intervention (3 credits) PSYC 832A Introduction to School Psychology (3 credits) PSYC 832B Practicum in School Psychology (6 credits) General Psych.

-General Psych.
 12 hours including PSYC 709 and PSYC 710 (required) and six Courses hours from PSYC 702A, 702B, 702C, 702D, 726, 721, 770, or equivalent courses.

-The Master's Thesis (PSYC 799 - 6 credits)
+The Master's Thesis (PSYC 799 - 3 credits)

-USC requires a thesis of all graduate students seeking the Master of Arts degree.
+UofSC requires a thesis of all graduate students seeking the Master of Arts degree.
 As indicated in the Graduate Studies Bulletin, students should obtain a copy of the general thesis regulations from The Graduate School (see Appendix J).
 The thesis should be written to meet all graduate school requirements.
 Later in this Handbook is a detailed description of the steps and requirements for the doctoral dissertation (see "Psychology Department Guidelines for the Dissertation").
-Information in that section will be very helpful in preparing your thesis and should be consulted for further suggestions and details for developing your research ideas choosing a thesis advisor, proposing your thesis, carrying out the project, and completing the written thesis.
+Information in that section will be very helpful in preparing your thesis and should be consulted for further suggestions and details for developing your research ideas, choosing a thesis advisor, proposing your thesis, carrying out the project, and completing the written thesis.
 Information specific to the thesis is also described below.